 After Wanda cleared the house of bats she was a happy Witless Witch, and she knew things would be perfect once Clyde got home.
 And he would come home.
 After all, she was Wanda, the Witless Witch of Boo!
 Cul-de-sac.
 And quite a looker.
 How could he live without her?

 And where was Clyde?
 At the hardware store, wandering around the parking lot, looking for his car.
 He’d completely forgotten that Wanda had dropped him off on her broom years ago.

 Turns out, he was the perfect match for Wanda.
 Zero wit.
 None.

 Wanda, The Witless Witch of Boo!
-Cul-d-sac, is one of the stories in my Free Pecan Pie and Other Chick Stories mixed genre book.
+Cul-de-sac, is one of the stories in my Free Pecan Pie and Other Chick Stories mixed genre book.
+Published by iUniverse.

 Illustration for blog only.

 If you like this story, please share this post.